cnulab/HiAD/README.md

 The experiment scripts are located in the [runs](runs) directory.
 Run them using the following command:
 ```
-# taking PatchCore as an example
+# taking PatchCore as an example, for 2 GPUs
 python runs/run_patchcore.py --data_root data/MVTec-2K --category bottle --gpus 0,1
 ```